alew104/DeleteGBFTweets/README.md

 In reality, this will work for any single hashtag you would like to delete.
 The target deletion hashtag can be changed in settings.py.

-Backup request tweets are currently a work-in-progress.
+Backup requests are currently supported.
+Other GBF Raid Finder sites still pick up your backup requests.

+You'll need to have a public Twitter account for this bot to work.

 # How to Use
 Download or clone this repository to your machine.